 - Your website is added to WAF.
 For more information, see Add websites.

 - Log on to the Web Application Firewall console.

-- In the left-side navigation pane, choose Policies to view the protection configuration of this domain.
+- In the left-side navigation pane, choose .

-Note If requests are still blocked, make sure you have identified the right ID of the protection rule that causes false positives and remove this rule from the custom rule group.
+When the website receives the same access requests again, WAF does not block the requests.Note If the requests are still blocked, make sure you identify the correct ID of the protection rule that causes false positives and remove this rule from the custom rule group.